bsmith89/StrainFacts-manuscript/doc/submission.md

 <!--
 Things to do for v0.2:

+TODO: Communicate masking policy in SCG analysis.
+TODO: Hamming distance / ANI relationship
+TODO: Calculate genome-wide LD using a sample of ~2e4 positions, and _not_ only positions in the same (reference genome) contig.
 TODO: Re-construct vector figures: Use vector export from Jupyter; drop background colors, borders around legends, etc.
 TODO: Use hats on estimated parameters?